SufficientlySecure/calendar-import-export/README.md

 # iCal Import/Export

 This app allows you to import iCalender files to your calender without using google synchronization services.

 This is a updated fork from iCal Import/Export, found on Googlecode (http://code.google.com/p/ical-import-export/).

-# Build the project
+# Build with Gradle

-1. Have Android SDK "tools" directory in your PATH (http://developer.android.com/sdk/index.html)
+1. Have Android SDK "tools", "platform-tools", and "build-tools" directories in your PATH (http://developer.android.com/sdk/index.html)
-2. Change to "iCalImportExport" directory with ``cd iCalImportExport``
-3. Execute ``android update project -p .``
-4. Execute ``ant debug`` or ``ant release``
+2. Open the Android SDK Manager (shell command: ``android``).
+Expand the Extras directory and install "Android Support Repository"
+3. Export ANDROID_HOME pointing to your Android SDK
+4. Download Android Support Repository, and Google Repository using Android SDK Manager
+5. Execute ``./gradlew build``

 # Contribute